PDF417/pdf417-android/README.md

 * Contact us at [help.microblink.com](http://help.microblink.com) describing your problem and provide following information:
 	* log file obtained in previous step
 	* high resolution scan/photo of the item that you are trying to scan
 	* information about device that you are using - we need exact model name of the device.
-You can obtain that information with [this app](https://play.google.com/store/apps/details?id=com.jphilli85.deviceinfo&hl=en)
+You can obtain that information with any app like [this one](https://play.google.com/store/apps/details?id=ru.andr7e.deviceinfohw)
 	* please stress out that you are reporting problem related to Android version of _PDF417.mobi_ SDK

 ## <a name="faq"></a> Frequently asked questions and known problems
 Here is a list of frequently asked questions and solutions for them and also a list of known problems in the SDK and how to work around them.

-### <a name="featureNotSupportedByLicenseKey"></a> Sometimes scanning works, sometimes it says that feature is not supported by license key
+#### <a name="featureNotSupportedByLicenseKey"></a> In demo everything worked, but after switching to production license I get `InvalidLicenseKeyException` as soon as I construct specific `Recognizer` object

 Each license key contains information about which features are allowed to use and which are not.
-This error can usually happens with production licence keys when you attempt to use recognizer which was not included in licence key.
-You should contact [support](http://help.microblink.com) to check if provided licence key is OK and that it really contains all features that you have purchased.
+This exception indicates that your production license does not allow using of specific `Recognizer` object.
+You should contact [support](http://help.microblink.com) to check if provided licence is OK and that it really contains all features that you have purchased.

+#### <a name="invalidLicenseKey"></a> I get `InvalidLicenseKeyException` with trial license key

+Whenever you construct any `Recognizer` object or any other object that derives from [`Entity`](https://pdf417.github.io/pdf417-android/com/microblink/entities/Entity.html), a check whether license allows using that object will be performed.
+If license is not set prior constructing that object, you will get `InvalidLicenseKeyException`.
+We recommend setting license as early as possible in your app, ideally in `onCreate` callback of your [Application singleton](https://developer.android.com/reference/android/app/Application.html).

-### <a name="missingResources"></a> When my app starts, I get exception telling me that some resource/class cannot be found or I get `ClassNotFoundException`
+#### <a name="missingResources"></a> When my app starts, I get exception telling me that some resource/class cannot be found or I get `ClassNotFoundException`

 This usually happens when you perform integration into [Eclipse project](#eclipseIntegration) and you forget to add resources or native libraries into the project.
 You must alway take care that same versions of both resources, assets, java library and native libraries are used in combination.
 Combining different versions of resources, assets, java and native libraries will trigger crash in SDK.
 This problem can also occur when you have performed improper integration of _PDF417.mobi_ SDK into your SDK.
 Please read how to [embed _PDF417.mobi_ inside another SDK](#embedAAR).

-### <a name="unsatisfiedLinkError"></a> When my app starts, I get `UnsatisfiedLinkError`
+#### <a name="unsatisfiedLinkError"></a> When my app starts, I get `UnsatisfiedLinkError`

 This error happens when JVM fails to load some native method from native library.
 If performing integration into [Eclipse project](#eclipseIntegration) make sure you have the same version of all native libraries and java wrapper.
 If performing integration [into Android studio](quickIntegration) and this error happens, make sure that you have correctly combined _PDF417.mobi_ SDK with [third party SDKs that contain native code](#combineNativeLibraries).
 If this error also happens in our integration demo apps, then it may indicate a bug in the SDK that is manifested on specific device.
 Please report that to our [support team](http://help.microblink.com).

+#### <a name="lateMetadata1"></a> I've added my callback to `MetadataCallbacks` object, but it is not being called

+Make sure that after adding your callback to `MetadataCallbacks` you have applied changes to `RecognizerRunnerView` or `RecognizerRunner` as described in [this section](#processingEventsImportantNote).

+#### <a name="lateMetadata2"></a> I've removed my callback to `MetadataCallbacks` object, and now app is crashing with `NullPointerException`

+Make sure that after removing your callback from `MetadataCallbacks` you have applied changes to `RecognizerRunnerView` or `RecognizerRunner` as described in [this section](#processingEventsImportantNote).

+#### <a name="statefulRecognizer"></a> In my `onScanningDone` callback I have the result inside my `Recognizer`, but when scanning activity finishes, the result is gone

+This usually happens when using `RecognizerRunnerView` and forgetting to pause the `RecognizerRunnerView` in your `onScanningDone` callback.
+Then, as soon as `onScanningDone` happens, the result is mutated or reset by additional processing that `Recognizer` performs in the time between end of your `onScanningDone` callback and actual finishing of the scanning activity.
+For more information about statefulness of the `Recognizer` objects, check [this section](#recognizerConcept).

+#### <a name="transactionTooLarge"></a> I am using built-in activity to perform scanning and after scanning finishes, my app crashes with `IllegalStateException` stating `Data cannot be saved to intent because its size exceeds intent limit`.

+This usually happens when you use `Recognizer` that produces image or similar large object inside its `Result` and that object exceeds the Android intent transaction limit.
+You should enable different intent data transfer mode.
+For more information about this, [check this section](#intentOptimization).
+Also, instead of using built-in activity, you can use [`RecognizerRunnerFragment` with built-in scanning overlay](#recognizerRunnerFragment).
 # <a name="info"></a> Additional info
 Complete API reference can be found in [Javadoc](https://pdf417.github.io/pdf417-android/index.html).